 How To Flip Your Selection In Clip Studio Paint

-There are different ways to flip your work or selection in Clip Studio.
-You can do it through Free Transform.
-Simple press ‘Ctrl +T’ and then you have two buttons on the Free Transform tab: one will flip the selection horizontally, the second vertically.
+Simply press ‘Ctrl + Shift + T’ and then you have two buttons on the Free Transform tab: one will flip the selection horizontally, the second vertically.

-Notice that you have other options in here as well, such as rotate by 90 degrees, 180 degrees, etc. You can do these simple rotations through this menu as well!
+Notice that you have other options here, such as rotate by 90 degrees, 180 degrees, etc. You can do these simple rotations through this menu as well!

-I want to take the time here to give a very quick tip: If you’re in Free Transform mode and want to rotate your selection by 90 degrees, press ‘Shift +LeftMouseButton’ and move the mouse around.
+I want to take the time here to give a very quick tip: If you’re in Free Transform mode and want to rotate your selection by 90 degrees, press ‘Shift +Left Mouse Button’ and move the mouse around.

 While working, we flip our work to be sure the proportions are right and that everything makes sense, even seeing it from a different perspective

 Scale The Horizontal And Vertical Ratio In Free Transform

-As I mentioned before you can scale your selection by controlling its horizontal and vertical ratio on the Free Transform menu.
+As I mentioned before, you can scale your selection by controlling its horizontal and vertical ratio on the Free Transform menu.

-The first bar is signaled with a ‘W’, when moving the bar around you’ll notice that the width size is changing.
+The first bar is signaled with a ‘W’, when moving the bar around, you’ll notice that the width size is changing.

 Personally, I feel it’s very weird to scale something using these bars.
 I prefer to have more control over it by moving my selection around.

 You can enable the ‘Keep ratio of the original image’ and now, if you scale the width of the image, the height will scale accordingly.

 If you have this option enabled and decide to use your mouse on the selection to scale it, the same will happen, maintaining the original ratio of the image.

 Frequently Asked Questions